-Our ranch's private property only incompases the luxury guest ranch as well as the paddock for our 38 horses.
+Our ranch's private property incompases the luxury guest ranch as well as the paddock for our horses and the waterfalls.

 The daily buffet breakfast allows you to choose your own start for the day, according to your preferences before you go on your ride.
 After each day's riding you get back to the ranch.
 There you can relax, go for a swim in the infinity pool or enjoy a Margarita in the hot tub.